 that examines adaptive environmental management, and in particular the cultural/social-ecological dimensions of human-nature interactions.

-Students may also choose from a variety of elective courses [each carrying 2 ECTs] including courses pertaining to applied science (such as Applied Ecology; Air pollution& Climate Change; Freshwater Resources: Natural systems, Human Impact and Conservation; Aquatic Pollution and Wastewater management; Environmental Economics; and, Sustainable Tourism) as well as technical/research skills (such as Environmental Application of GIS and Research Design and Methods in Social Sciences).
+Students may also choose from a variety of elective courses [2-4 ECTs] including courses pertaining to applied science (such as Applied Ecology; Air pollution& Climate Change; Freshwater Resources: Natural systems, Human Impact and Conservation; Aquatic Pollution and Wastewater management and, Sustainable Tourism) as well as technical/research skills (such as Environmental Application of GIS and Research Design and Methods in Social Sciences).
 Besides the in-class lectures and seminars, the semester also includes fieldwork, a number of fieldtrips, and various academic and social activities.

-5 of 8 of the following courses need to be selected:
+10 credits of the following elective courses need to be selected (2021):

-- Applied Ecology; Introduction to Environmental Sciences @ CEU a prerequisite
+- Applied Ecology; Introduction to Environmental Sciences @ CEU in Fall a prerequisite (2)

-- Environmental Applications of GIS: Spatial Analysis and Modeling; Intro to Geospatial Analysis, Spatial Analysis with GIS @ CEU (or equivalent) a prerequisite
+- Environmental Applications of GIS: Spatial Analysis and Modeling; Intro to Geospatial Analysis, Spatial Analysis with GIS @ CEU in Winter (or equivalent) a prerequisite (3)

 For a detailed description of the UAegean semester, please, visit the Department of Environment, University of the Aegean, website as well as the dedicated UAegean MESPOM page.